 What sat nav should I buy?

-In a nutshell: Sat nav that’s calm in a crisis with the key to Europe’s roads
+In a nutshell: You’ll need a sat nav that’s calm in a crisis and covers all the continent’s major routes

 Look out for…

-- Full European maps to cover you from Normandy to Nice
+- Full European maps to cover your route from Brussels to Beziers

 - Lane guidance to talk you through complex junctions on the Autobahn